sahrawatvinay/TypeScript/readme.md

 - TypeScript uses compile time type checking.
 Which means it checks if the specified types match before running the code, not while running the code.
 - Benefits : static typing, code completion, refactoring, shorthand notations.
 - transpilation : conversion of ts code to js using compiler.
+- We can only run js code on the browser
 - setting up ts project :
     1. create a .ts file
     2. tsc --init